top of page

 As sushi continues to evolve, the history of sushi is far from over.
 Today, sushi chefs around the world are experimenting with new ingredients and techniques.
 From fusion sushi rolls to innovative presentation styles designed for social media, the sushi of the future is bound to look very different from the simple rice-and-fish combinations of the past.

 Sustainability is also becoming a crucial part of the sushi experience, with many sushi restaurants focusing on responsibly sourced fish and environmentally friendly practices.
-As the world becomes more aware of overfishing and the need for sustainable seafood, sushi chefs are adapting their menus to reflect these concerns.
+As the world becomes more aware of overfishing and the need for sustainable seafood, sushi chefs are adapting their menus to reflect these concerns, adding a modern twist to the ongoing history of sushi.

 The Enduring Legacy of Sushi: A Neverending History